-On March 23, longtime CALM volunteer and current Strive mentor Jonathan Showalter was honored as one of two 2017 Outstanding Mentors by Virginia Mentoring Partnership!
+On March 23, longtime Abundant Life volunteer and current Strive mentor Jonathan Showalter was honored as one of two 2017 Outstanding Mentors by Virginia Mentoring Partnership!
 Jonathan received his award in a ceremony held at The Jefferson Hotel in Richmond in front of a packed audience that included his family and Strive Coordinator Dylan Rosenthal.

 Jonathan was chosen from many nominees across the state’s 74 mentoring programs for his mentorship of Charlottesville High School senior Xavier.
-Currently in their fourth year of Strive together, Jonathan and Xavier’s mentoring relationship began nine years ago through CALM.
+Currently in their fourth year of Strive together, Jonathan and Xavier’s mentoring relationship began nine years ago through Abundant Life.
 Jonathan served as Xavier’s weekly tutor in 4th grade, then followed him to Walker and Buford tutoring, the 5/8 Club, and Discipleship, before they joined Strive together in 2013.

 In middle school, Xavier moved from Charlottesville to Crozet, 25 minutes away, and Jonathan took it upon himself to contact Xavier’s new school and arrange to tutor him there.
 Additionally, for almost two years Jonathan drove to Crozet once a week to pick Xavier up and bring him to Charlottesville, first for 5/8 Club, and then for Discipleship, allowing him to remain involved in the community that he had been uprooted from.
 Xavier returned to Charlottesville before the start of his 9th grade year.